12 of the Best Resources for Teaching Children to Code

 1. barefootcomputing.org

-The most popular organisation amongst primary school teachers according to the Royal Society is Barefoot which was first set up in 2014 to help primary school teachers in England get ready for the computer science element of a new computing curriculum.
-BT have now taken over the lead and offer a variety of free resources including exemplar teaching activities and high-quality lesson plans, Teach yourself resources and local CPD sessions.
+First set up in 2014 to help primary school teachers in England get ready for the computer science element of the then new computing curriculum, Barefoot offer a variety of free resources including exemplar teaching activities and high-quality lesson plans, teach yourself resources and online CPD sessions.

 Next most popular with teachers is Computing At School (CAS) which aims to promote the teaching of computer science at school and put the excitement back into Computing.
 Part of the British Computing Society (BCS), the Chartered Institute for IT, CAS is packed with lesson plans, KS1 and KS2 activities and a CPD Toolkit full of help.
 Apply here also for the new BCS Certificate in Computer Science Teaching.